Gustavo Del Vecchio: Career

 Gustavo Del Vecchio issued several publications on his research.
 In 1909, he began working for an academic journal named Giornale degli economisti e Annali di economia.
 His research on money and credit was published as Ricerche sopra la teoria generale della moneta (1932).
 He was one of the contributors of the Fascist political and finance magazine Lo Stato from 1930 and served as editors for Econometrica, Economia, Beiträge zur Ökonomischen Theorie, Economia Internazionale, and Rivista bancaria.

 Up until 1933, he managed to avoid joining the Italian Fascist Party, which made membership mandatory for Italian professors.
 In 1934, he became rector for Bocconi University.

 On 18 September 1938 the Fascist regime of Benito Mussolini proclaimed the racial laws.
 Del Vecchio, who was Jewish, was promptly kicked out of his offices.
 Forced to abandon teaching, he immigrated in 1943 to Switzerland.
 He remained there until the fall of Italy in 1945 when he returned to his office in Bologna.

 After the Second World War, Gustavo Del Vecchio became involved in government decisions, primarily on economic matters.
 He served as advisor to Meuccio Ruini, a Minister of Reconstruction of Liberated lands under the Parri cabinet (June–December 1945).
 He opposed the concept of a global wealth tax.
-In 1947, he served as Minister of the Treasury for De Gasperi's fourth cabinet (31 May 1947 - 23 May 1948).
+In 1947, he assumed title of Minister of the Treasury for De Gasperi's fourth cabinet (31 May 1947 - 23 May 1948).
 He was the interim Minister of Budget after Luigi Einaudi was elected president.
 Del Vecchio worked to stabilize the lira and halt inflation, and in August 1947, he became president of the Interministerial Committee on Credit and Savings.

 In 1948, he received the chairs of finance and financial law from La Sapienza in Rome, which he occupied until 1958.
 From 1948 to 1950, he held the post of a governor of the International Monetary Fund, and from 1958, he was a member of the National Council for the Economy and Labour.

 Gustavo Del Vecchio died in Rome on 6 September 1972, at the age of 89.